aztfmod/terraform-azurerm-caf-diagnostics-logging/README.md

 ```
 ## convention
-(Required) Map of tags for the deployment
+(Required) Naming convention to be used.
 ```hcl
 variable "convention" {
   description = "(Required) Naming convention used"